 The second attempt policy is only available if your five-year, degree-completion deadline allows for more time.
 If you attempt to complete the precapstone in your final year and don’t pass (including a WD grade), your candidacy will automatically expire.

-For detailed course description information, visit:
+For detailed course description information, visit the Degree Course Search.

 Capstone Independent Project–Student Directed